abhijit-c/LatinTranslations/Georgics/src/book4.md

 | *sin duram metues hiemem parcesque futuro*
 | *contunsosque animos et res miserabere fractas,* 240
 | *at suffire thymo cerasque recidere inanis*
+| *quis dubitet?*

+But if you fear a harsh winter, and would be lenient with their future, and have pity for their utterly crushed spirits and broken fortunes – but who would hesitate to fumigate them with thyme, and cut away the empty waxen cells?

-| *quis dubitet? nam saepe favos ignotus adedit*
+|               *nam saepe favos ignotus adedit*
 | *stellio et lucifugis congesta cubilia blattis*
 | *immunisque sedens aliena ad pabula fucus;*
 | *aut asper crabro imparibus se immiscuit armis,* 245
 | *aut dirum tiniae genus, aut invisa Minervae*
 | *laxos in foribus suspendit aranea cassis.*

+For often the newt, unnoticed, has nibbled at the combs, the light-shunning beetles cram the chambers, and the unhelpful drone seats him at another’s board.
+Or the fierce hornet has mixed in their unequal armies, or the moths appear, a pestilent race, or the spider, hateful of Minerva, hangs in the doorway her loose-woven nets.

 | *quo magis exhaustae fuerint hoc acrius omnes*
 | *incumbent generis lapsi sarcire ruinas*
 | *complebuntque foros et floribus horrea texent.* 250

-But if you fear a rigorous winter, and would be lenient with their future, and have pity for their crushed spirits and broken fortunes – yet who would hesitate to fumigate them with thyme, and cut away the empty waxen cells?
-For often the newt, unnoticed, has nibbled at the combs, the light-shunning beetles cram the chambers, and the unhelpful drone seats him at another’s board.
-Or the fierce hornet has rushed upon their unequal forces, or the moths appear, a pestilent race, or the spider, hateful to Minerva, hangs in the doorway her loose-woven nets.
-The more their hoards are drained, the more eagerly will they press on to repair the ruin of their fallen race, filling up their cell galleries and weaving their granaries with flower gum.
+By how much more their hoardes are drained, by this more harshly they will press on to redeem the ruin of their perished kind, and they will fill their cells and they will weave their barns with flowers.

 | *Si vero, quoniam casus apibus quoque nostros*
 | *vita tulit, tristi languebunt corpora morbo -*
 | *quod iam non dubiis poteris cognoscere signis:*

+But, since life brought our calamities aslo to bees, if their bodies languish with sorrowful disease – which you will be able to recognize with not doubtful signs

 | *continuo est aegris alius color; horrida vultum*
 | *deformat macies; tum corpora luce carentum* 255
 | *exportant tectis et tristia funera ducunt -*

-But, since to bees as well has life brought the ills of man, if their bodies droop with grievous disease – and this you can at once discern by no uncertain
-signs: straightway, as they sicken, their colour changes, an unsightly leanness mars their looks; forth from their doors they bear the bodies of those bereft of life, and lead the mournful funeral train;
+Immediately sick bees have a different color, an horrible leanness deforms their faces; they carry out the bodies of those being without light and lead the sad funerals.

+or those having been connected together with their feet hang towards the door or